 Upper Missouri River National Heritage Area

-A major first step required before Congressional designation can be requested is the preparation of a Feasibility Study to conclusively demonstrate the nationally distinctive landscape and stories of the area, as well as local partnerships.
-The organization hopes to have this underway late in 2017.
+A major first step required before Congressional designation can be requested is the preparation of a feasibility study to conclusively demonstrate the nationally distinctive landscape and stories of the area, as well as local partnerships.

-The Board of Directors meets on a monthly basis the fourth Monday of the month at 4:00 p.m. in the Gibson Room at the Mansfield Convention Center.
+The Board of Directors meets on a monthly basis the fourth Monday of the month at 4:00 p.m. in the Gibson Room at the Mansfield Convention Center in Great Falls.
 The public is welcomed.